 Principle 2: Source of Personal Information

-It is not a breach of information privacy principle 2 for IR to collect Personal Information from NZ Police or NZ Police to collect Personal Information from IR for the purposes of this Agreement.
+It is not a breach of information privacy principle 2 for IR to collect Personal Information from the Requesting Agencies or the Requesting Agencies to collect Personal Information from IR for the purposes of this Agreement.

 Principle 11: Limits on disclosure of personal information

-It is not a breach of information privacy principle 11 for NZ Police to request Personal Information from IR (which itself may entail the disclosure of Personal Information to IR) or for IR to provide Personal Information to NZ Police for the purposes of this Agreement.
+It is not a breach of information privacy principle 11 for the Requesting Agencies to request Personal Information from IR (which itself may entail the disclosure of Personal Information to IR) or for IR to provide Personal Information to the Requesting Agencies for the purposes of this Agreement.

 The public service or public services the provision of which the Agreement is intended to facilitate